Support us

 Abstract

-All patients enrolled in MOMENTUM study (NCT04075305) who were treated for liver metastases between April 2019-April 2023 on a 1.5T MR-Linac were included.
-Descriptive statistics were used to present tolerability of treatment, acute toxicity (CTCAEv5.0) and QoL (QLQ-C30 and EQ-5D-5L) at baseline and three months after treatment.
+All patients enrolled in the MOMENTUM study (NCT04075305) who were treated for liver metastases between April 2019 and April 2023 on a 1.5T MR-Linac were included.
+Descriptive statistics were used to present tolerability of treatment, acute toxicity (National Cancer Institute Common Terminology Criteria for Adverse Events version 5.0) and Quality of Life questionnaires (QLQ-C30 and EQ-5D-5L) at baseline and 3 months after treatment.

-In this prospective cohort, 97% of treatments were well tolerated and completed successfully with only one acute grade three radiotherapy-related toxicity and no grade≥4 toxicity reported.
-QoL outcomes showed clinically relevant worsening (defined as ≥5points) in five domains, which is comparable to CT-guided SBRT.
-Overall, outcomes showed that MRI-guided SBRT is well-tolerated and a safe treatment for patients with liver metastases.
+In this prospective cohort, 97% of treatments were well tolerated and completed successfully, with only 1 case of acute grade 3 radiation therapy related toxicity and no grade ≥4 toxicity reported.
+QoL outcomes showed clinically relevant worsening (defined as ≥5 points) in 5 domains, which is comparable to that of computed tomography (CT-) guided SBRT.
+Overall, the outcomes showed that MRI-guided SBRT is a well-tolerated and safe treatment for patients with liver metastases.

 RESULTS

 Stereotactic body radiation therapy (SBRT) is a local treatment option for liver metastases.
-The introduction of Magnetic Resonance Imaging (MRI)-guided SBRT has paved the way for optimal treatment outcomes by improved tumor visualization, daily plan adaptation and margin reduction.
-The purpose of this study is to review tolerability of MRI-guided liver SBRT and to present early toxicity and quality of life (QoL) outcomes from a prospective multicenter registry.
+The introduction of magnetic resonance imaging (MRI) guided SBRT has paved the way for optimal treatment outcomes by improving tumor visualization, daily plan adaptation and margin reduction.
+The purpose of this study was to review the tolerability of MRI-guided liver SBRT and to present early toxicity and quality of life (QoL) outcomes from a prospective multicenter registry.

 More about this publication